shakefu/live-mongodb-fixtures/README.md

   test database.
 This is useful if you want to manipulate the records to create specific test conditions.

+### An example workflow

+This section describes an example of setting up fixtures for some tests.
+Your file names, environments, and so forth may vary.
+Hopefully this will give you an idea of how to get the most of out of *live-mongodb-fixtures*.

+1. Figure out that you have some tests that need fixtures.
+2. Install *live-mongodb-fixtures* into your development dependencies.
+3. Create a `./test/fixtures.js` with a definition of the fixtures you need for your tests.
+4. Add a *fixtures* run-script that runs the *live-mongodb-fixtures* hook.
+5. Using `NODE_ENV=production` or whatever equivalent your project uses, run `npm run fixtures get` to query for real data, and save it to BSON in your `./test/` directory.
+6. Using `NODE_ENV=test` or your equivalent, run `npm run fixtures load` to load those BSON files into your test or local database.
+7. Use the `mongo` client, or whatever you choose, to view, edit, and manipulate the fixtures in your test or local database to set up the test data conditions you need.
+8. Using `NODE_ENV=test` (or equiv.), run `npm run fixtures get` to query your test or local database for the data you manipulated, and write it out to BSON files.
+9. Commit the BSON files to source control, so they are available for all tests in the future.
+10. Use the provided *load* and *clear* methods in your test suite to load your new fixtures and remove them when done, so you have real, repeatable data fixtures for your test suite.

 ## API documentation

 This section documents the public API methods.